 Smoke-free outdoor dining areas

-The Tobacco Amendment Act 2016 will amend the Tobacco Act 1987 to ban smoking at all outdoor dining areas when food is available for consumption.
+From 1 August 2017, the Tobacco Amendment Act 2016 will amend the Tobacco Act 1987 to ban smoking at all outdoor dining areas when food is available for consumption.
 This will include:

 - premises such as restaurants, cafés, take-away shops and licenced premises, including courtyard dining areas and footpath dining

 - food fairs

 - other organised outdoor events, including community or street festivals.

 There is strong community support for this reform, with over 73 per cent of Victorians supporting the introduction of a ban on smoking in outdoor dining areas.

 For more information, visit the smoke-free outdoor dining page.